-A starting point to find services and supports in Connecticut, this guide can help throughout your caregiving journey.
+A starting point to find services and supports in Connecticut throughout your caregiving journey.

 Paying for care can be confusing and cause financial strain.
 These resources can help with planning, finding available benefits, and avoiding fraud.

 Family caregivers help loved ones manage a wide variety of physical conditions.
 Many organizations that focus on specific diseases have resources available to help caregivers and support partners.